jdlph/Path4GMNS/README.md

 Path4GMNS is an open-source, cross-platform, lightweight, and fast Python path engine for networks encoded in [GMNS](https://github.com/zephyr-data-specs/GMNS).
 Besides finding static shortest paths for simple analyses, its main functionality is to provide an efficient and flexible framework for column-based (path-based) modeling and applications in transportation (e.g., activity-based demand modeling).
 Path4GMNS supports, in short,

-1. finding (static) shortest path between two nodes,
+1. finding (static) shortest paths,
 2. performing either path-based or link-based User-Equilibrium (UE) traffic assignment,
 3. conducting dynamic traffic assignment (DTA) after UE.
 4. evaluating multimodal accessibility and equity,